dolph/recipes/dessert/cookies.md

 Use a pair of spoons to portion out 25 grams at a time, form into rounds, and spread onto ungreased baking sheets.

+Add a few flakes of finishing salt to each round.

-Bake until golden brown (about 10 minutes).
+Bake until golden brown (about 11 minutes).
 Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.